albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Title:** Overhaul background processing, DB migrations, and branch prediction.
     -   **Status:** `In-Progress`
     -   **Description:** This commit introduces a major architectural overhaul of the core engine.
 Key changes include:
-        - Refactoring the `background_generate` task in `AdelaideAlbertCortex.py` with improved error handling, more robust logging, and a clearer separation of concerns.
+        - Refactoring the `background_generate` task with improved error handling, more robust logging, and a clearer separation of concerns.
         - Introducing a new "Hierarchical Thought Processing" background task for deeper analysis.
         - Adding a mechanism to generate "StellaIcarus hooks" for creating automations based on interactions.
         - Overhauling the database health check (`_run_background_db_health_check`) in `database.py` to use a robust "Stamp and Upgrade" Alembic migration strategy, resolving issues with existing databases.